-- 11.1 Our aim is to provide a safe and supportive environment which secures the wellbeing and very best outcomes for the children at our school.
-We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - 11.2 Allegations sometimes arise from a differing understanding of the same event, but when they occur, they are distressing and difficult for all concerned.
+12.1 Our aim is to provide a safe and supportive environment which secures the wellbeing and very best outcomes for the children at the Centre.
+We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made.

+12.2 Allegations sometimes arise from a differing understanding of the same event, but when they occur they are distressing and difficult for all concerned.
 We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children.
-We work to the thresholds for harm as set out in 'Working Together to Safeguard Children' (2018) and 'Keeping Children Safe in Education', DfE (2023) below.
-An allegation may relate to a person who works / volunteers with children who has: - behaved in a way that has harmed a child, or may have harmed a child and/or: - possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+We work to the thresholds for harm as set out in 'Working Together to Safeguard Children' (2023) and 'Keeping Children Safe in Education', DfE (2024) below.
+An allegation may relate to a person who works or volunteers with children and who has:

+- behaved in a way that has harmed a child, or may have harmed a child; or - possibly committed a criminal offence against or related to a child, or - behaved towards a child or children in a way that indicates they may pose a risk of harm to children; or

+• behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-The 4th bullet point above recognises circumstances where a member of staff (including supply teachers) or volunteer is involved in an incident outside of school/college which did not involve children but could have an impact on their suitability to work with children; this is known as transferable risk.
+The 4th bullet point above recognises circumstances where a member of staff (including supply teachers) or a volunteer is involved in an incident away from the Centre which did not involve children but could have an impact on their suitability to work with children.
+This is known as transferrable risk.

-- 11.3 At Red Balloon Norwich we recognise our responsibility to report / refer allegations or behaviours of concern and / or harm to children by adults in positions of trust who are not employed by the School to the LADO service directly at lado@norfolk.gov.uk These are adults such as those in the voluntary sector, taxi drivers, escorts, and fosters carers. - 11.4 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
-When concerns arise, we will always ensure that the procedures outlined in the local protocol Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education', DfE (2023) are adhered to and will seek appropriate advice.
-The first point of contact for schools regarding concerns and/ or allegation issues (including for supply teachers) is via the Local Authority Education Duty Desk on 01603 307797.
+12.3 At RBET - Norfolk we recognise our responsibility to report or refer allegations or behaviours of concern or harm to children by adults in positions of trust who are not employed by the Centre to the LADO service directly at lado@norfolk.gov.uk These are adults such as those in the voluntary sector, taxi drivers, escorts, and foster carers.

+12.4 We will take all possible steps to safeguard our children and to ensure that the adults in the Centre are safe to work with children.
+When concerns arise, we will always ensure that the procedures outlined in the local protocol Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education', DfE (2024) are adhered to and will seek appropriate advice.
+The first point of contact for Centres regarding concerns or allegation issues (including for supply teachers) is via the Local Authority Education Duty Desk on 01603 307797 or Chair of Trustees (Carrie Herbert, carrie.herbert@rbet.ac).
 A Duty Advisor (not a LADO) will give advice and guidance on next steps.
 If the advice is to make a referral to the LADO service then the LADO referral form should be completed.
-The completed LADO referral form is then sent via email to: LADO@norfolk.gov.uk.
+The completed LADO referral form is then sent via e-mail to: LADO@norfolk.gov.uk.
 See Appendix 4 for further details.

-11.5 If an allegation is made or information is received about any adult who works/ volunteer in our setting which indicates that they may be unsuitable to work / volunteer with children, the member of staff receiving the information should inform the Head of Centre immediately.
+12.5 If an allegation is made or information is received about any adult who works or volunteers in our setting which indicates that they may be unsuitable to work or volunteer with children, the member of staff receiving the information should inform the Headteacher immediately.
 This includes concerns relating to agency and supply staff and volunteers.
-Should an allegation be made against the Head of Centre, this will be reported to the Chair of Trustees.
-In the event that neither the Head of Centre nor Chair of Trustees is not contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Head of Centre or the Vice Chair of Trustees.
+Should an allegation be made against the Headteacher, this will be reported to the Chair of Governors.
+In the event that neither the Headteacher nor Chair of Governors is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors.